karaderushabh/libraraymanagement/README.md

 2. Run the spring boot project on port 8080, this will create tables in your DB(using JPA).
 Once tables are created run the SQL commands provided in data.sql file.

+3. Please add node modules inside the angular project folder and install bootstrap

-3. Now run the angular project(on port 4200) and in browser you can view the project on localhost:4200
+4. Now run the angular project(on port 4200) and in browser you can view the project on localhost:4200